 The experience acquired during the implementation of PRIQH 1 confirmed the need to support the ARRU and the Tunisian authorities in the preparation of the programme and its implementation, in order to consolidate the feasibility of the actions under PRIQH 2, in particular in terms of social facilities and industrial premises.

-To this end, PRIQH 2 has entered in June 2017 the preparation phase of UPFI projects and is benefiting from technical assistance to assist the ARRU in the design, programming, management and monitoring of actions under PRIQH 2.
+To this end, PRIQH 2 entered in June 2017 the preparation phase of UPFI projects and benefited from technical assistance to assist the ARRU in the design, programming, management and monitoring of actions under PRIQH 2.

-The preparation phase of this UPFI project will also aim to support the Tunisian state in the preparation of actions to prevent the development of informal settlements.
+The preparation phase of this UPFI project aimed to support the Tunisian state in the preparation of actions to prevent the development of informal settlements.

-This technical assistance, which is carried out by one of the consortia awarded the UPFI Framework Agreement, will both strengthen the integrated urban development dimension of the ARRU’s interventions and make PRIQH 2 eligible for international financial institutions, including the AFD and the EIB, which will co-pilot this technical assistance.
+This technical assistance will both strengthen the integrated urban development dimension of the ARRU’s interventions and make PRIQH 2 eligible for international financial institutions, including the AFD and the EIB, which co-piloted this technical assistance.

-The technical assistance currently being provided and jointly monitored by the AFD and the EIB has enabled donors to make progress in appraising the second component of this popular neighbourhood programme.
+The technical assistance implemented and jointly monitored by the AFD and the EIB has enabled donors to make progress in appraising the second component of this popular neighbourhood programme.
 AFD, EIB and European Union financing for phase 2 of PRIQH has been approved by their respective boards.